Letâs imagine:

 - you keep the amount of frameworks, libraries, tools and services to an absolute minimum

-- you publish it so that people can access it on the open web (you share a URL, they open it and see the magic)
+- you publish a URL that people can access on the open web

-Write static HTML by hand, from scratch.
-No templating language.
+Write static HTML by hand.
+No templating engines.
 No static site generators.
 No frameworks.

 If you want to add JavaScript, use vanilla JavaScript.
 No build tools.
 No bundlers.
+No tree-shaking and minification.
 No TypeScript.
 Inlining JavaScript in <script>

 blocks in your HTML is totally cool.
-No third-party dependencies like HTMX or jQuery - the DOM API is plenty.
+No third-party dependencies like HTMX or Alpine.js or jQuery - the DOM API is plenty.

 tags (or damn inline style